crguezl/learning-vue-3-getting-started-guide/src/introduction.md

 let helloVue = Vue.createApp(HelloVueApp).mount('#hello-vue')
 </script>

+We have already created our very first Vue app!

 This looks pretty similar to rendering a string template, but Vue has done a lot of work under the hood. <strong>The data and the DOM are now linked</strong>, and everything is now <strong>reactive</strong>!.